Can I Get A Mortgage For Home Improvements

 Remember that both a remortgage and second charge mortgage are secured products; failure to keep up with your repayments can result in your home being repossessed.
 Homeowner loans work on a ‘second charge ’basis while your main mortgage works on the ‘first charge’ this essentially means that you failed to make your repayments and your home was repossessed , your main mortgage would have first priority to be repaid through the sale of the property,

 As with many financial products, it is worthwhile to shop around thoroughly beforehand to try and find the best product available, you may also benefit from speaking to an independent mortgage adviser.

-If you think you might be able to benefit from the service of a mortgage adviser you can fill in our online contact form to request call back from a Fair Mortgages adviser who can offer you a free initial consultation - Call us on 0117 313 7780 or Request c Callback.
+If you think you might be able to benefit from the service of a mortgage adviser you can fill in our online contact form to request a call back from a Fair Mortgages adviser who can offer you a free initial consultation - Call us on 0117 403 4474.